Senzing/postgresql-performance/README.md

 # postgresql-performance

 This repository is to document specific tweaks to PostgreSQL and the Senzing DDL that may be useful for larger installations.
+Definitely add your own comments/experiences as GitHub issues in this repository.

 ## Fundamentals